ghsharma/Sudoku_Solver/README.md

 # Sudoku_Solver
-Solves a given Sudoku puzzle entered by user and displays how the computer solves it using backtracking algorithm in JAVA.
+Solves a given Sudoku puzzle entered by user and displays how the computer solves it using backtracking algorithm in C++.